 Similarly to other social media platforms, this tech giant built their business on trackers and advertising.
 However, the worst part about Google is that it owns a huge number of different platforms and the more apps you use, the more information they gather about you.
-The ‘user profile’ they create is pretty accurate and includes a lot of personally identifiable information like your location, age, gender, things you’ve searched for, videos you watched on Youtube.
+The “user profile” they create is pretty accurate and includes a lot of personally identifiable information like your location, age, gender, things you’ve searched for, videos you watched on Youtube.
 Let’s not forget that Google tracks your location even if you disable your settings.

 It uses face recognition technology to scan your photos, its robots crawl through your Gmail and Google Drive documents, and Chrome tracks all the websites you visit and ads you’ve engaged with.
 This information is used to feed you ads.
 You should learn how Google tracks you and look for privacy-oriented alternatives.

 If you live in a totalitarian regime that has highly restrictive internet rules, the authorities will be able to tell that you connected to a VPN, but not what you did afterward.
-For additional protection, you can use Double VPN feature to encrypt your traffic twice.
-It will slow down your connection, but it will be next to impossible for the government to track you.
+However, NordVPN has a feature called Obfuscated servers that will help make your VPN-secured connection harder to detect.

 Yes.
 While it’s practically impossible to grant absolute anonymity online, NordVPN does everything it can to provide fast and reliable security and privacy.
 We have an industry-leading list of powerful features to help you stay anonymous, but even so, you’ll need to take other precautions to stay anonymous.
 With that being said…